wnata/green_lantern/lantern/flask/flask_login_and_templates/practice/WhatToDo.md

 # Practice plan

-  * investigagte what was written
+  * investigate what was written
   * Add session
   * Add details on profile page
     * User info